 C. difficile infection

-Some people carry the bacterium C. difficile in their intestines but never become sick, though they may still spread the infection.
-Signs and symptoms usually develop within five to 10 days after starting a course of antibiotics, but may occur as soon as the first day or up to two months later.
+Signs and symptoms usually develop within 5 to 10 days after starting a course of antibiotics.
+However, they may occur as soon as the first day or up to three months later.

 Mild to moderate infection

-The most common symptoms of mild to moderate C. difficile infection are:
+The most common signs and symptoms of mild to moderate C. difficile infection are:

 - Mild abdominal cramping and tenderness

-In severe cases, people tend to become dehydrated and may need hospitalization.
-C. difficile causes the colon to become inflamed (colitis) and sometimes may form patches of raw tissue that can bleed or produce pus (pseudomembranous colitis).
+People who have a severe C. difficile infection tend to become dehydrated and may need to be hospitalized.
+C. difficile can cause the colon to become inflamed and sometimes form patches of raw tissue that can bleed or produce pus.
 Signs and symptoms of severe infection include:

 - Abdominal cramping and pain, which may be severe